 Digital work instructions

-According to Mark Jaxion: “This means technical work instructions available for the end-users on-demand before they do the work to ensure that they can perform the work in full or abridge it, if required.
-We focus on showing this information so the beginner can interact with it, dive down into the structures and discover the information.
-Using the connection that we have directly to Apriso (MES), the parts that the end users have in front of their eyes are contextualized – not the overloaded information but only the specific parts after the MRP run so that we can show the visualizations with the relevant parts.”
+According to Mark Jaxion: “This means technical work instructions available for end-users on-demand before they do work to ensure that they can perform the work in full or abridge it, if required.
+We focus on showing this information so the beginner can interact with it, dive down into the structures and discover information.
+Using the connection that we have directly to Apriso (MES), the parts that end users have in front of their eyes are contextualized – not overloaded information but only specific parts after the MRP run so that we can show visualizations with relevant parts.”

 Applied solution – SkillWorx by TT PSC